Using the SBA 7(a) for a Restaurant

 New and existing restaurants can both benefit from an SBA loan.
-Here at SBA7a.Loans, we specialize in helping food service businesses find the funding they need for real estate, equipment , working capital, and more.
+We specialize in helping food service businesses find the funding they need for real estate, equipment, working capital, and more.

 Here are just a few ways you can use an SBA 7(a) loan to grow your restaurant business:

-New construction.
 Do you have plans to build a restaurant from the ground up?
-The SBA 7(a) loan funds construction projects of up to $5 million, and other SBA products allow up to $20 million.
+The SBA 7(a) loan funds construction projects of up to $5 million, and some other SBA products allow up to $20 million.

-Although it’s our name, we don’t just deal in SBA 7(a) loans; we also help borrowers with other loan products when a different type will be more beneficial.
+Although it’s our name, we don’t deal exclusively in SBA 7(a) loans.
+We help borrowers with a wide variety of other loan products whenever a different type will be more beneficial.
 Get a leg up in your quest for financing by leveraging our two decades of capital markets experience.

 Related Questions